How to Wallpaper a Wall

 Step 2

-Using a spirit level, mark out a vertical line 500 mm from your starting point.
-Then measure the drop of your wall and add 100 mm as this will allow for your trimming.
+Using a spirit level, mark out a vertical line 500 mm from your starting point, this will help ensure your first piece of wallpaper hangs straight and prevent having to cut narrow end strips.
+Next measure the height of your wall and add 100 mm as this will allow room for your trimming.

 Using this line, cut using wallpaper scissors.
 If your wallpaper pattern is large, consider where you would like your starting point to be before cutting.